| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 encouraged her students to step bravely into the danger

+zone of the psyche - or 'wild mind'.
 I first came across Natalie Goldberg's book Wild Mind more

 than 15 years ago.
 Her four rules of writing practice have